 - 8.1.
 The business case for the Brampton Court scheme was approved by Cabinet and Council in September 2024 on the basis of being fully funded by MHCLG Levelling Up Partnership grant.
 The creation of the long term sustainable model requires that grant be recycled and a revised funding model for the scheme is therefore necessary required to enable this and to internally free-up the financial headroom. - 8.2.
 The second scheme at the former Seabury Hotel has been purchased and demolition of the existing premises is being progressed.
 At this point, the Council does not know the exact scale of development that can be achieved on the site and cannot therefore know how much grant funding is likely to be secured from Homes England.
 A revised planning consent will be sought to improve the mix of units and scheme viability; however, it has an existing consent that could be developed out if necessary.
-A full business case will be prepared in due course.
+A full business case will be prepared for the Director of Finance and Cabinet Member in due course. - 8.3.
+Further Accommodation Repurposing Schemes will be brought forward for approval, along with indicative plans of what the site will be used for, an interim business case, an expected funding model and an analysis of risks within the scheme in the event that funding from Homes England is not obtained at the expected level.
+Homes England grant is likely to provide between 30% and 50% of the capital needed for each scheme and a complete absence of such funding will be the biggest financial risk to any scheme (however, the team leading this programme is highly experienced in delivering council-led social housing and has a track-record of securing millions of pounds of grant from Homes England to deliver schemes similar the Accommodation Repurposing Programme; Cabinet can be assured that the team will not progress any scheme that is considered unlikely to be deliverable or capable of securing grant funding from Homes England.

-- 8.3.
-Further schemes will be brought forward for approval, along with indicative plans of what the site will be used for, an interim business case, an expected funding model and an analysis of risks within the scheme in the event that funding from Homes England is not obtained at the expected level.
-Homes England grant is likely to provide between 30% and 50% of the capital needed for each scheme and a complete absence of such funding will be the biggest financial risk to any scheme. - 8.4.
+8.4.
 From time to time, Homes England's funding capacity is limited and there have been examples in the past of where programmes have run out of funding or government has changed its priorities to divert capital away from social housing.
 It is hoped and expected though, that the Government's increased housing ambitions will result in a higher and more consistent availability of Homes England funding and that the target of delivering up to 75 units of accommodation per year can be met without particular concern.